 - All-in-one marketing suite – It’s not just email.
 You also get landing pages, funnels, and even webinar hosting.

 Here’s the thing: while most tools make you bolt on extra apps for funnels or webinars, GetResponse keeps it all under one login.
-That’s a quick win if you hate juggling multiple subscriptions.
+That is useful if you hate juggling multiple subscriptions.
+Notably, ActiveCampaign doesn’t include conversion funnels or webinar tools at all, which means you’d need to pay separately for that functionality elsewhere.

 Example: You can launch a sales funnel with opt-in pages, nurture emails, and checkout steps—all without touching another tool.